alensiljak/cashier-sveltekit/README.md

 PWA is set up using `@vite-pwa/sveltekit`, which is part of `vite-plugin-pwa`.
 It auto-generates the service worker.

+## Manifest
+The manifest is generated.
+The configuration is in `vite.config.js`.

+## Service Worker
-Sveltekit will register `service-worker.js` automatically, if the file exists.
+Normally, Sveltekit will register `service-worker.js` automatically, if the file exists.
 The service worker has to be written manually.
 However, with the plugin, this is not necessary.
 The plugin will generate the Service Worker automatically, based on the project information.

 Vite plugin PWA will create the service worker and the registration script.
 This is then applied in the `+layout.svelte`, in the `<body>` section.
 The manifest needs to be included in the `<head>`, so that the app can be installed.

+## Tips
+Install "@vite-pwa/assets-generator".